 - 1. [Welcome the students back and let them know how happy you are to be with them again.] - 2.
 [Review and practice the procedures learned last week, reminding students where to find these procedures in their student binders.
-If necessary, have students re-enter the classroom and distribute the binders, take attendance, turn in work, etc.]
+If necessary, have students reenter the classroom and distribute the binders, take attendance, turn in work, etc.]

 II.
-Respect, Responsibility, and Teamwork (15 minutes)
+Respect, Responsibility and Teamwork (15 minutes)

 - 1. SAY SOMETHING LIKE: Last week we discussed how this classroom will operate.
 Today we need to cover some ground rules to ensure that we are successful.
 While you are in school and later when you have a job, there are three skills that will be very important to your success: respect, responsibility, and teamwork.
-We will be working on these skills throughout the year, in part, to prepare you for your first job. - [Display Student Handbook page 2, Respect, Responsibility, and Teamwork on an overhead projector and have students turn to this page in their handbook.
-Explain that they are about to investigate how respect, responsibility, and teamwork might be demonstrated on the job - or not!] - 3.
-Sign into RUReadyND.com and type "carpenter" into the search box at the top right, then press Go!
+We will be working on these skills throughout the year, in part, to prepare you for your first job. - 2.
+[Display Student Handbook page 2, Respect, Responsibility, and Teamwork on an overhead projector and have students turn to this page in their handbook.
+Explain that they are about to investigate how respect, responsibility, and teamwork might be demonstrated on the job or not!] - 3.
+Sign in to RUReadyND.com.
+Enter "carpenter" in the Search box.
 Click Watch Video in the blue box on the right side of the page.
 After watching the one-minute video, ask students to describe the daily tasks of a carpenter in their own words.
 This will provide context for the next activity.] - 4.
 [Read through the three paragraphs at the top of Student Handbook page 2, Respect, Responsibility, and Teamwork together.
 Discuss the first situation as an example, and have students complete the remaining examples independently.] - 5.
 [After the students have completed the page, call on a few students to read their suggestions for improvement.
 Then ask students to think of ways they could show respect, responsibility, or teamwork in a class.
 Write down their ideas on chart paper.
 For suggestions, see Facilitator Resource 2, Successful Behaviors.]